lopis/i3config/README.md

 * Enable natural scrolling

-Edit the file `/usr/share/X11/xorg.conf.d/40-libinput.conf` and add the following line to the sections "pointer" and "touchpad":
+Edit the file `/usr/share/X11/xorg.conf.d/40-libinput.conf` and add the following lines to the "touchpad" section (and optionally the "pointer" section too):

     Option "NaturalScrolling" "on"

 ### Current issues